paypal/paypal-ios/Guides/install-and-setup.md

 PayPal and Venmo checkout send the buyer to the PayPal or Venmo app (or an in-app browser) and back to your app via a Universal Link.
 In **App Target › Signing & Capabilities › Associated Domains**, add `applinks:example.com` and serve your AASA file at `https://example.com/.well-known/apple-app-site-association`.
 One domain covers both your return and cancel URLs.

-Register the **required** custom-scheme fallback under `CFBundleURLTypes`, and declare the PayPal app scheme under `LSApplicationQueriesSchemes` so the SDK can detect it:
+Register the custom-scheme fallback under `CFBundleURLTypes`, and declare the PayPal app scheme under `LSApplicationQueriesSchemes` so the SDK can detect it. `fallbackSchemeURL` is optional on `PayPalURLConfig`, but you should always set it — without it, a buyer whose Universal Link fails to open your app has no way back to checkout:

 ```xml
 <key>CFBundleURLTypes</key>